 Hosting gluten-free guests for Yom Tov?
-Get these in your freezer.
+Get these gluten-free pumpkin muffins in your freezer.

 I learned my daughter had celiac when she was only five-years-old.
 Those of you with young children know that they can be super picky, and the products available at the time really would not cut it for her.
-I liked being in the kitchen, though, and was motivated to come up with new recipes just for her.
-These scrumptious gluten-free pumpkin recipes are one of them.
+I liked being in the kitchen though, and was motivated to come up with new recipes just for her.
+These scrumptious gluten-free pumpkin muffins are one of them.

 Some things you should know when cooking or baking for someone with a gluten allergy:

-*Make sure to read ingredient labels to ensure the produce you’re using are really gluten-free.
+*Make sure to read ingredient labels to ensure the products you’re using are really gluten-free.

 *Cross-contamination is a real thing!
 Keep spreads used for bread (i.e. peanut butter; cream cheese) separate from those use on gluten-free alternatives.